mamaz/gotchas/CleanCode.md

 Depencency injection will input number as constructor to Integer class, this way will make sure it is stay pure as long as you don’t change `this.num` value.

-### Don’t Repeat Yourself  —> Open Closed Principle
+### Don’t Repeat Yourself: Open Closed Principle

 Class or function should be made easy by others to be used later in the future.

 Check for other classes or functions in the project, if other engineer has done it, why reinvent the wheel.